flutter/website/tutorials/layout/index.md

 ### Standard widgets

 * [Container](#container)
-: Add padding, margins, borders, background color, or other decorations to a widget.
+: Adds padding, margins, borders, background color, or other decorations to a widget.
 * [GridView](#gridview)
-: Lay widgets out as a scrollable grid.
+: Lays widgets out as a scrollable grid.
 * [ListView](#listview)
-: Lay widgets out as a scrollable list.
+: Lays widgets out as a scrollable list.
 * [Stack](#stack)
-: Overlap a widget on top of another.
+: Overlaps a widget on top of another.

 ### Material widgets

 * [Card](#card)
-: Organize related info into a box with rounded corners and a drop shadow.
+: Organizes related info into a box with rounded corners and a drop shadow.

 * [ListItem](#listitem)
-: A specialized row that supports leading and trailing icons, and up to three lines of text.
+: Organizes up to 3 lines of text, and optional leading and training icons, into a row.

 ### Container